 - temporary shoulder stiffness or pain

-- swelling of the arm or breast at the site of the surgery
+- swelling of the arm or breast at the site of incision

 - damage to the nerves around the breast